Fault-Tolerant Approximate Shortest-Path Trees: Introduction

-\paragraph{Related work.} Let $s$ denote a distinguished source vertex of a non-negatively real weighted and undirected graph $G=(V(G),E(G))$.
-We say that a spanning subgraph $H$ of $G$ is an \emph{Edge-fault-tolerant $\alpha$-Approximate SPT} (in short, $\alpha$-{\tt EASPT}), with $\alpha>1$, if it satisfies the following condition: For each edge $e \in E(G)$, all the distances from $s$ in the subgraph $H-e=(V(H), E(H) \setminus \{e\})$ are $\alpha$-stretched w.r.t. the corresponding distances in $G-e$.
-When \emph{vertex failures} are considered, then the {\tt EASPT} is correspondingly called {\tt VASPT}.
+To be readily prepared to react to any possible (transient) failure in a SPT, one has then to enrich the tree by adding to it a set of edges selected from the underlying graph, in order to obtain a subgraph that approximately preserves the distance from the source vertex even when a single component (i.e., edge or vertex) fails.
+More formally, if $s$ denotes a distinguished source vertex of an undirected graph $G=(V(G),E(G))$ with non-negative real weights on its edges, we say that a spanning subgraph $H$ of $G$ is an \emph{Edge-fault-tolerant $\alpha$-Approximate SPT} (in short, $\alpha$-{\ttfamily EASPT}), with $\alpha>1$, if it satisfies the following condition: For each edge $e \in E(G)$, all the distances from $s$ in the subgraph $H-e=(V(H), E(H) \setminus \{e\})$ are at most $\alpha$ times longer than the corresponding distances in $G-e$.
+When \emph{vertex failures} are considered, then the {\ttfamily EASPT} is correspondingly called {\ttfamily VASPT}.
+Ideally we would like a {\ttfamily E/VASPT} to have both a low \emph{stretch} $\alpha$ and a small \emph{size}, measured as the number $|E(H)|$ of edges in $H$.
+The case in which $\alpha=1$ corresponds to requiring all the post-failure distances in $H-e$ to match the distances in $G-e$, i.e., $H$ must contain a SPT (from $s$) of $G - e$ for every $e \in E(G)$.
+However, in this case, it is easy to see that $\Omega(n^2)$ edges might be required, as shown in Figure~\ref{fig:n2_edges_example_weighted}.